SoftwareTrinkets/software-trinkets-website/content/posts/2D-Game/index.md

 1. Add an object in the middle of this canvas (the star)
 1. Add a spaceship object
 1. Add controls to the ship
-1. Add gravity to the start, and have this affect the spaceship
+1. Add gravity to the star, and have this affect the spaceship

 And after we've done that we'll see where to go from there.